Smvargas787/App--Store/README.md

 ```
 mysql.server start

-You must have at least one set of User & App Data in your database to get positive results for the 'Find All Gym Locations" Route
+You must have at least one set of User & App Data in your database to get positive results for the 'Find All Gym Locations" test when unit testing.
 ```
 ##Run Unit tests